Ready to blockprint?

 3. Ink - A small tube of Speedball black.
 Are you noticing a trend?
 It's the only brand that Michael's carried for printmaking.

 4. Linoleum Blocks - Blick's Battleship Grey, mounted and unmounted.
 The one thing that Michael's didn't have in stock, so I turned to Blick (so glad I did, as it's been a love affair ever since).
+But you can usually find the rubber blocks at most craft stores.

 For everything else, I improvised.
 I used a flat-bottomed Pyrex dish for rolling out my ink; some random cardstock I had from a previous project; and just my hands to do the actual pressing.